NCEAS/vegbank2/helm/README.md

 After the `initContainers` complete, you will now have an up-to-date copy of the current `vegbank` postgres database - which has applied all migrations found in `helm/db/mgrations`.

-### Step 4: Applying new migration files
+### Step 4: Applying New Flyway Migration Files

 If you are testing new schema updates, add them to `helm/db/migrations` with the correct naming convention and run a `helm` upgrade command, as described above.

 > [!IMPORTANT]
-> Before upgrading, do not forget to change the `databaseRestore.enabled` value back to `false` if you enabled it earlier.
+> Before upgrading or redeploying, don't forget to change the `databaseRestore.enabled` value back to `false` if you enabled it earlier.

 ## Parameters